gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 different niche requirements.
 On presence-absence data, however, the number of species present at a site is the only way to introduce variance, while on abundance data the variation could come from the species counts.

+The variation in the LCBD-richness relationship when scaling up and changing the the overall study extent shows that the uniqueness patterns highlighted are not necessarily the same depending on the scale on which it used.
+At broad spatial scales, the uniqueness profiles from the subregions will merge, but can create a new profile with a lot more variation.
+When too many poor sites are present, rich sites will almost certainly have lower LCBD values.
+This shows that aggregating too many different sites can possibly mask some pattern of uniqueness.

 This result highlights an important aspect regarding the LCBD measure: contrary to previous findings, it does not simply decrease with species richness.
 In